ehedbor/classictalents/README.md

     Certain UI graphics were also taken from Wowhead.
 - teebling, for his [WoW Classic icon pack](https://www.warcrafttavern.com/community/art-resources/icon-pack-2000-wow-vanilla-classic-icons-in-png/).
     The original artwork belongs to Blizzard Entertainment.
-- Blizzard, for making a
+- Blizzard, for making a fun game

 ## License
 This program is distributed under the GNU GPLv3.
 See LICENSE.txt for details.